squidsolutions/squid-events-api/README.md

 * method: withContentOwnerID()
 * string(256)
 * optional
-* identify the accountID that owns the content for the actual viewer
+* the account ID that owns the content.
+It must be a valid reference in the meta-data source.
 * example:

 #### Entitlement